Shafi Ahmed Chowdhury

-Shafi Ahmed Chowdhury Qureshi is a Bangladeshi businessman and politician.
+Shafi Ahmed Chowdhury Al-Qureshi (Born: 1 September 1938) is a Bangladeshi businessman and politician.
 He is a two-time Member of Parliament elected from Sylhet-3 seat in the Bangladesh National Parliamentary Election.
 He was elected a member of the Jatiya Sangsad in the February 1996 elections and the October 2001 elections.

 Birth and early life

-Shafi Ahmed Chowdhury was born into a Bengali Muslim family in South Surma of Sylhet District, Bangladesh.
-The family claimed descent from Banu Ummayya of the Arab Quresh tribe.
+Shafi Ahmed Chowdhury Al-Qureshi (Short form Shafi Chowdhury) born into a Bengali Muslim family in Renga Daudpur of South Surma of Sylhet District, Bangladesh.

 Career

 In his personal life he is a businessman.

 Political life

 He participated in all the elections from that 1986 year.
 He did not join 2014 Election the party in the decision. elected a member of the Jatiya Sangsad in the February 1996 elections and the October 2001 elections.
 He was defeated in the 1986, 1991, June 1996, 2008 and 2018 election.